-Tilburg – the city that keeps on finding new ways to innovate in the Netherlands!
-From their repurposing of an old locomotive hall into the state-of-the-art Lochal, to the largest citizens’ initiative in the Netherlands with the Spoorpark, the sixth largest city in the country keeps giving us more reasons to love it.
-This time, there’s a bus station that is powered by solar panels that cover 250 m2!
+Tilburg keeps on finding new ways to innovate!
+From repurposing an old locomotive hall into a state-of-the-art library to creating the citizen-driven Spoorpark — Tilburg keeps giving us more reasons to love it.
+This time, with a bus station powered by 250 m2 of solar panels.

-Furthermore, there’s the material used for the awning, ETFE foil, which requires little maintenance.
-It’s practically self-cleaning itself.
+Additionally, the material used for the awning is ETFE foil, which requires little maintenance.
+It’s practically self-cleaning.

-The bus station is only one part of a large-scale project to bolster the city’s public transport.
-The same architecture firm will be undertaking other parts of the project by working on renovating a train station and a new parking place for bicycles. (you can never have too many bicycle parking spots in this country)
+The bus station is only one part of a large-scale project to bolster the city’s public transport system.
+The same architecture firm has undertaken other projects in the city by working on renovating a train station.

 Urban redevelopment redefined

-And innovation and urban development in Tilburg doesn’t stop there, though!
-Tilburg has mastered the way forward for giving new life to old worn-down buildings, like the LocHal — an edgy state-of-the-art library in a converted locomotive hall.
+Innovation and urban development in Tilburg don’t stop there, though!
+The city has mastered the way forward in giving new life to old worn-down buildings, like the LocHal — an edgy state-of-the-art library in a converted locomotive hall.

 Feature Image: Lucas van der Wee/Cepezed

-Editor’s Note: This article was originally published July 17th 2019, but was fully updated for your reading pleasure in December 2019.
+Editor’s Note: This article was originally published in July 2019, and was fully updated in May 2023 for your reading pleasure.